 - Compatible will all types of footwear, including soft-soled shoes or boots

-The spikes on the lighter weight Trail Crampon Ultra are connected by chains which lets them float freely of one another making them much more comfortable to hike or run with if you have soft-soled footwear.
+The spikes on the Trail Crampon Ultra are connected by chains which lets them float freely making them much more comfortable to hike or run with if you have soft-soled footwear.
 You can even use them to run on thin ice like you find on winter sidewalks and urban running trails.

 How do the Hillsound Trail Crampon Ultras perform?
 They’re easy to put on and take off, provided that you get the size compatible with your boots or shoes.
 They’re quite good for hiking on packed-out mountain trails covered with snow or ice and provide an impressive amount of traction when hiking up steep slopes.
 I carry and use them on almost every winter hike I take.
 The velcro front strap keeps them on and secure.
 The stainless steel spikes are durable and will withstand tremendous abuse, even when traversing open rock.
 They require zero maintenance.
 They’re really quite good, which is why so many winter hikers use them.

 There are two big differences between the Trail Crampon Ultra and Kahtoola Microspikes.
 The Ultras have slightly longer spikes (see below) and the Ultra has a velcro strap running over the forefoot that prevents the elastomer strap from popping off while you’re hiking.

 - Kahtoola Microspikes: three-eighths of an inch, 12 spikes total

 - Hillsound Trail Crampon Ultra: four-eights of an inch, 18 spikes total